 For example, we had no insight into ongoing impacts of the pandemic, when and if patient volumes would return to normal levels, how much more government funding we might receive, and when team members who had been furloughed or flexed off would return based on the resumption of services and volumes.
 These are all risks that Wellstar undertook so that we would have the human and financial resources to continue caring for our communities.

-WHAT THE OUTCOME?
+WHAT WAS THE OUTCOME?
 Our resiliency plan stabilized our system and many of the additional cost savings measures, including the return of furloughed and flexed team members, ended within the target time frame.

 WHAT WAS THE RESPONSE FROM THOSE INVOLVED?
 We are stronger and even more responsive to the needs of our workforce and our patients.
 Remote work, ongoing health and wellness resources, and telemedicine solutions have become a part of the fabric of Wellstar.